Glossary.

 Dry Down

-The final stage of a fragrance's evolution, characterised by the lingering scent left on the skin after the top and heart notes have dissipated.
+The final stage of a fragrance's evolution, characterized by the lingering scent left on the skin after the top and middle (heart) notes have dissipated.

 Eau de Cologne